rotators/Fo1in2/Fallout2/Fallout1in2/mods/ShowLootWeight/Readme.md

 ------------------

 This mod adds a lightweight current/max carry weight indicator to the looting and stealing interface.

-Should not be used in combination with the Inventory Filter mod.
-While the mods shouldn't conflict, it would be redundant.
+This mod is compatible with any Fo2 mod as long as it uses the latest Sfall release.
+However, it should not be used in combination with the Inventory Filter mod.

 ### Installation
 To use this mod, open the ddraw.ini, go to [ExtraPatches] and add "PatchFile[number]=mods\ShowLootWeight" at the end of the "PatchFile"-list!